gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The chainsaw bot blocked their way, its arm whizzing angrily.

-And then something rocketed out of nowhere and bounced into the air and slammed into the sawbot at just the right spot.
+And then something rocketed out of nowhere, bounced into the air, and slammed into the sawbot at just the right spot.
 The sawbot tipped and tilted and fell on its side, its heavy treads throwing mud and muck into the air